-- Complete an application (available in any lowa public school district's central office and on the lowa Department of Education's [Department] website), - Submit an application for each child in their family, and - Send the application to both the resident and receiving school districts on or before the established deadline to be considered for approval (lowa Code § 282.18(2), paragraphs a and b, as amended by Senate File 2435):
+- Complete an application (available in any lowa public school district's central office and on the lowa Department of Education's [Department] website), - Submit an application for each child in their family, and - Send the application to both the resident and receiving school districts on or before the established deadline to be considered for approval (Iowa Code § 282.18(2), paragraphs a and b, as amended by Senate File 2435):

-Date Deadline June 30, 2024 Any application filed on or before June 30, 2024 will not require good cause for waiving the March 1 deadline.
+Date Deadline Applications to Approved Online Schools The deadline does not apply to parents/guardians applying for their student to attend a public school district with an approved online school by the Iowa Department of Education.
+June 30, 2024 Any application filed on or before June 30, 2024 will not require good cause for waiving the March 1 deadline.
 The receiving district may accept open enrollment applications for the 2023-2024 or 2024-2025 school year without approval from the resident school district.
 July 1, 2024 Senate File 2435 takes effect.
-Applications for students grades 1 - 12 will be denied unless the parent or guardian is able to demonstrate good cause.
+Applications for students grades $1 - \frac{12}{2}$ will be denied unless the parent or guardian is able to demonstrate good cause.
 September 1 (of the current school year the student enrolls) Application deadline for incoming preschool students who receive special education services requiring specially designed instruction (SDI) to open enroll for the current school year.
 September 1 (of the current school year the student enrolls) Application deadline for incoming kindergarten students to open enroll for the current school year.
 September 2 (of the current school year the student enrolls) Applications for incoming preschool students requiring SDI and kindergarten students will be denied unless the parent or guardian is able to demonstrate "good cause" (see the following "Good Cause" Exemptions to Deadlines section).
 March 1 (of the preceding school year) Application deadline for students in grades 1-12 to open enroll for the upcoming school year.
-March 2 (of the preceding school year) Applications for students grades 1-12 will be denied unless the parent or guardian is able to demonstrate good cause.